srolel/message-rpc/README.md

 # message-rpc

-A type-safe, convenient RPC wrapper around node.js message passing.
+A small, type-safe, convenient RPC wrapper around node.js message passing.
 Based on a minimal EventEmitter-like interface, and mainly intended for use with the native cluster module.

 Requires Node.js >= 6.0.0